yasiryagi/helpdesk/README.md

 This section covers other things you can do after [getting started](#getting-started), that isn't a paid role as of now.

-## Upload Content

-Since Athens, `members` can upload content.
-Currently, there are no rewards for doing so, but any user created content is welcome!

 ## On-Chain Forum

 This is the first step in providing users, infrastructure role participants, `Council Members` and future stakeholders a way to communicate and coordinate.
 Hopefully, this method of interaction will further help develop a strong community around Joystream.
 Note that you have to be a `member` to post, and only the forum moderator (forum sudo) can create categories.